shreejata-dot/gesture-vocal-alignment/README.md

 This repository provides data and R- & Python-scripts to analyse longitudinal development of the alignment of the gesture-vocal modalities for 1-3 year old infants.
 Goal if this project is to test if the gesture-vocal modalities align similarly in infants before full-fledged speech emergence, mirroring associations found in adult co-speech gestures.

 ## Annotations
-We longitudinally annotated different gesture types in infants from 12- to 18-months.
+We longitudinally annotated different gesture types in infants from 12- to 18-months from open-source videos on the CHILDES corpus (https://phon.talkbank.org/access/French/Paris.html; https://phon.talkbank.org/access/French/Lyon.html).
 Further annotations ongoing upto 36-months (n = 6)

 Gestures were annotated following the scheme below:
 <img width="2128" height="990" alt="image" src="https://github.com/user-attachments/assets/51942921-a2f0-474c-a6d0-851604465649" />